© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Woolbridge furnace is a scheduled monument protected by Historic England under reference 1002209.
 View the official record →

-Woolbridge furnace is a surviving iron-smelting furnace located in Sussex, dating to the early modern period when iron production was a significant industry in the Weald.
+Woolbridge furnace is a blast furnace located in Sussex, England, dating to the iron-working period of the early modern era.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002209.

 Woolbridge furnace is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002209.